multipass-black-holes/multipass/README.md

 This is the code to the paper

-> Population analysis with split mass functions
+> Multi-Generational Black Hole Population Analysis with an Astrophysically Informed Mass Function
 >
-> Yannick Ulrich, Djuna Croon, Jeremy Sakstein, ...
+> Yannick Ulrich, Djuna Croon, Jeremy Sakstein, Samuel McDermott
 >
-> arXiv:23xx.xxxxx
+> arXiv:2406.06109

 ## Usage